-As someone who once held this role, I know the first sting and subsequent numbness that your job may cause.
+MY APPROACH: As someone who once held this role, I know the first sting and subsequent numbness that your job may cause.
 You should never be left alone, without an advocate or a listening ear.
-We deserve places where we can talk about our role, what we need, what we desire, and what causes the greatest amount of stress and anxiety about our job, without the uncertainty of approaching HR, our manager, or others in our community.
+We deserve places where we can talk about our role, what we need, what we desire, and what causes the greatest amount of stress and anxiety about our job, without the uncertainty of approaching HR, our manager, or others on our team.
 I seek to provide you with the tools you need to live fully alive as you serve those in your care.

 Gathering with your professional care partners (regardless of role in your organization) to create community, and communicate stresses, sadness, loss, and successes. – Will use the traditional support group model or a tailored version to best support your team.